 The following summarizes the transformations needed to convert a color from (relative) XYZ through RGB to an encoding form suitable for images or video.

 - An XYZ-to-linear-RGB transform.
-This is usually a matrix generated using the RGB color space's red, green, blue, and white point (see the methods in the previous section), but can also include a chromatic adaptation transform if the XYZ and RGB color spaces use different white points (see the
+This is usually a matrix generated using the RGB color space's red, green, blue, and white points, but can also include a chromatic adaptation transform if the XYZ and RGB color spaces use different white points (see the

 - A linear-to-encoded-RGB transform.
 This is the RGB color space's "transfer function".
 This can be left out if linear RGB colors are desired.